 Paragon of all golfing fears, so perfect in its malevolence, so utterly, utterly ruinous.
 The shank can strike at any time, it’s like a disease that exists in the body: the immune system can keep it at bay most of the time but occasionally it breaks through the defences and flairs up.
 One shank, at any time, will send your golfing brain into convulsions.
 What to do next?
 How can I avoid it?
 Will it happen again?
 On this shot?
 On the next?
 Quite simply: It’s not nice.

 ‘If I make this, I can go to the bar and enjoy my pint.
-I’ll chuckle about a few of the mistakes I made out there as they don’t matter now, my handicap is safe.
+I’ll chuckle about a few of the mistakes I made out there as they don’t matter now I've holed that final putt.
 I’ll go home and enjoy the rest of the weekend with the family, I’ll take them for a walk in the park, I’ll buy the kids ice cream, we’ll skip and laugh and all will be well in the world.’
 But;

 ‘If I miss this, I’ll go into the bar and throw down an orange juice and lemonade in stony silence.
 I’ll mull over all those ridiculous mistakes I made out there and curse my ineptitude as my playing partners have a nice chat about the footy.
 I’ll go home and stomp around, scolding the children for any perceived indiscretion.
 I’ll shut myself in a darkened room for the remainder of the weekend and refuse to come out.’